 Artist Leo Rucker and Postdoctoral Fellow Caitlin Hines unveil Rucker’s portrait of Helen Maria Chestnutt

 T. H. M. Gellar-Goad is Associate Professor of Classics and Zachary T. Smith Fellow at Wake Forest University.
 He specializes in Latin poetry, especially the funny stuff: Roman comedy, Roman erotic elegy, Roman satire, and — if you believe him — the allegedly philosophical poet Lucretius.
 He is author of Laughing Atoms, Laughing Matter: Lucretius’ De Rerum Natura and Satire and Plautus: Curculio.

-Amy Lather is an Assistant Professor of Classics at Wake Forest University.
-Her research focuses on archaic and classical Greek aesthetics, hence her fascination with the Gorgon’s tongue.
-She can be reached at email@example.com.
+Amy Lather is Assistant Professor of Classics and Dunn-Riley Fellow at Wake Forest University.
+Her research focuses on aesthetics and cognition in archaic and classical Greek poetry, and her monograph, Materiality and Aesthetics in Archaic and Classical Greek Poetry, is forthcoming with Edinburgh University Press.